 Decide on the point which indicates that the goal is already achieved.
 For example, you will pass an international language exam and get a fixed number of points.
 Or you’ll enter a university.
 Or you’ll come abroad and fluently communicate with people there.

 As someone nicely said: work hard, but dream big.
 For me, it means setting realistic goals but dreaming globally.
 When you make a goal out of a dream, you see concrete steps of a clear plan.
 Don’t forget to put your goals down and reread them regularly to remind yourself of your way.
 Be ready that success doesn’t come at once, it depends on how much time and energy you invest in your studies and practice.

 Here’s the example of how you can put down your goal.

 “I will have successfully passed IELTS with __X__ points by __X__ (month/year).
 I am going to study for it __X__ hours a week with a tutor.
 I will also find native speakers on the site __X__ to practise speaking __X__ times a week.”

 Нравится статья? Поддержи наш проект, нажав "мне нравится"!

-Consider it done, if you add it to your datebook.))
+If you add it to your notebook, consider it done!

 So, what are you learning a language for?
-Share in the comments!
+Share in the comments below!